-- Same criteria as for Misty Flip, transition: use the exit energy of the first Misty for the next one.

-- Direction must be changed.
+- Same criteria as for Misty Flip, transition: use the exit energy of the first Misty for the next one. - Direction must be changed. - Twisted Misty to Misty: twisted on the entry, untwisted by the rotation of the glider. - 1.75

-- 1.75